 The only requirements for qualification of financial aid are that you are a member of the Friends of IZAUK and you are attending the sesshin in question.

 To date, the Bursary fund has helped many individuals to pay their sesshin fees – some on more than one occasion.
 Bursary assistance has (and is due to) range from £20 to the full sesshin fee, though we do ask that you pay something, even if it a very small amount.

-The Bursary fund is only available due to the generosity of members, so if you can afford it, please consider giving – Contact Peter through this form
+The Bursary fund is only available due to the generosity of members, so if you can afford it, please consider giving – Contact John through this form

-So if money is really tight, and otherwise you would not attend a sesshin, Send Peter a Message Here – let him know how much you feel you can realistically afford to pay and the IZAUK Bursary fund can help pay the rest.
+So if money is really tight, and otherwise you would not attend a sesshin, Send John a Message Here – let him know how much you feel you can realistically afford to pay and the IZAUK Bursary fund can help pay the rest.